ArasLabs/sharepoint-example/README.md

 1. Login to Innovator.
 2. In the TOC, navigate to the ItemType that you've mapped to SharePoint.
-3. Right click anywhere in the search grid area and select **Create Document from SharePoint**.
+3. Right click anywhere in the search grid area and select **Create Item from SharePoint**.
 4. Click the **sign in** button in the top right corner of the dialog and enter your SharePoint credentials.
     * You'll only need to do this the first time you run the action after logging into Innovator.
     * If you've signed into SharePoint inside of Innovator before but not in the current session, the dialog will briefly appear and then disappear.
 This is a known issue with this release.
 Just run the action again as a workaround and you'll be able to login as expected.